howToCodeWell/code-of-conduct/README.md

 ---
 # How To Code Well Code Of Conduct

-The goal of How To Code Well is to build an open and welcoming environment, open to all levels of knowledge and skills.
+The goal of How To Code Well is to build an open and welcoming environment, open to all levels of coding knowledge and skills.

-To prevent any unacceptable behaviour we ask our community member to follow this simple code of conduct.
+To prevent any unacceptable behaviour we ask our community members to follow this simple code of conduct.

 If any issue arises please feel free to contact our moderators.